How topsalysin works

 Topsalysin can specifically trigger the death of prostate cancer cells.

-It is a “recombinant protein” — a protein produced from DNA that has been intentionally altered to a specific purpose.
-This alteration includes the addition of a “tail” that prevents the protein from being active.
-This tail can be removed by prostate-specific antigen (PSA), an enzyme that is found in high quantities in prostate cancer cells, meaning that the protein is only activated in prostate cancer cells.
-This ensures that the drug is highly specific to prostate tissue, and guards against damaging neighboring tissues and cells.
+It is a “recombinant protein” — a protein produced from DNA that has been intentionally altered for a specific purpose.
+This alteration includes the addition of a “tail,” which prevents the protein from being functional before reaching the intended site of action.
+This tail can be removed by prostate-specific antigen (PSA), an enzyme found in high quantities in prostate cancer cells, meaning that the protein is only functional in prostate cancer cells.
+This modification ensures that the treatment is highly specific to prostate tissue, and guards against damaging neighboring tissues and cells.

-Once the tail is removed, multiple PRX302 proteins can join together to form a pore in prostate cancer cell membranes.
+Once the tail is removed, multiple molecules of topsalysin can join together to form a pore in prostate cancer cell membranes.
 This pore causes the contents of the cell to leak out, resulting in cell death.

-To further ensure the tissue-specificity of the drug, PRX302 is injected directly into the prostate (intraprostatic injection).
+To further ensure the tissue-specificity of the treatment, topsalysin is injected directly into the prostate via the rectum.

-The multicenter, open-label, dose-escalation Phase 1 trial (NCT00379561) monitored 24 patients treated with PRX302 in the United States.
-The patients responded well to the treatment and no serious adverse effects were reported.
+A multicenter, open-label, dose-escalation Phase 1 trial (NCT00379561) called PRX302-1-01 monitored 24 patients treated with topsalysin.
+The patients responded well to the treatment, and no serious adverse effects were reported.

-The open-label Phase 2a trial (NCT00686088) was carried out to assess the optimal PRX302 dosage in patients with locally recurrent prostate cancer after receiving radiation therapy.
-The results of this trial showed that the treatment was well tolerated, and a clinical response (a decrease in PSA levels) was observed in two out of the six patients.
+An open-label Phase 2a trial (NCT00686088) called PRX302-1-02 was carried out to assess the optimal topsalysin dosage in patients with locally recurrent prostate cancer after receiving radiation therapy.
+The results of this trial showed that the treatment was well-tolerated, and clinical response (a decrease in PSA levels) was observed in two out of the six patients.